-As such, whether you're looking for a premium, top-end model capable of real-time ray tracing, or you're interested in a great all-rounder with a more affordable price tag, T3 can direct you towards the best gaming laptops in the UK.
+The T3 team has years and years of PC-building and game-playing experience, and we've poured it all into the best gaming laptop guide that you see before you here.
+Whether you're looking for a premium, top-end model capable of real-time ray tracing, or a more affordable all-rounder, T3 can direct you towards the best gaming laptops in the UK, the US and Australia .

 The best gaming laptops available today